 - Your brain full of imagination and thoughts

-Yes, these are all the ingredients that go into the generating a Mind Map, but the main method is still to be unveiled.
+Yes, these are all the ingredients that go into generating a Mind Map, but the main method is still to be unveiled.

 1. Place Your Sheet of Paper in the Landscape Position

-Placing your sheet in this position will give you the needed space to spread your thoughts all over the sheet and make it easier for you to draw the Mind Map than having to think about insufficient space.
+Placing your sheet in this position will give you the space to spread your thoughts all over the sheet and make it easier to draw the Mind Map than having to think about insufficient space.

-The image you draw at the center of the sheet will be that of your central idea; the main reason you want to draw out a Mind Map in the first place.
-This image should widen your perspective, keep you focused, and will help include everything you envision as the goal to your Mind Mapping.
+The image you draw at the center of the sheet will be that of your central idea, the main reason you want to draw out a Mind Map in the first place.
+This image should widen your perspective, keep you focused, and help include everything you envision as the goal of your Mind Mapping.

 Note: Everything on a Mind Map needs to be colorful.
 This vibrancy is a key garnish to kick those taste buds.

 3. Add Branches to Your Central Idea

 Make sure you draw out main branches to your central idea and subsequently add secondary branches connecting those main branches.
 Draw out as many branches as you’d want to convey thoughts and ideas.
 More, the merrier.
-Trivial the greatest.
-Your brain will love the correlation and associations jotted down.
+Trivial is the greatest.
+Your brain will love the correlation, and associations jotted down.

 Note: Curve your branch lines.
 Your brain will regard straight lines as boring and won’t bother to keep those ideas entertained unless forced.
 So, curve your way through.

 4. Add Keywords to the Branches

 Single keywords allow Mind Maps to attain flexibility and retention.
 These keywords tend to exert power over the idea and make you think.
-This thinking process can lead you to develop more new and creative ideas and more keywords.
+This thinking process can lead you to develop new, creative ideas and keywords.
 Stick to using CAPITAL LETTERS.